-8. Covenant that the book be published: The contract must require that the publisher undertake to publish and sell the book in a timely manner, or by a certain time.
-If you fulfill your responsibilities under the contract, and then the book is not published, the book cannot advance your reputation, or provide royalties, or revised editions, and you lose, even if you get to keep all the money that’s due to you.
+8. Covenant that the book is published: The contract must require that the publisher undertake to publish and sell the book in a timely manner, or by a certain time.
+If you fulfil your responsibilities under the contract, and then the book is not published, the book cannot advance your reputation, or provide royalties, or revised editions, and you lose, even if you get to keep all the money that’s due to you.

 10. Deadlines for payments: the contract must require the publisher to make any required payments by a certain time, for example, that fees be paid within two weeks/one month after submission of the manuscript, and/or that royalties be paid within a certain number of days after the end of the royalty accounting period (often 90 days).
 Whenever the publisher is required by the contract to do anything, there must be a date (relative or absolute) by which it must be done.

-11. Right to examine publisher’s financial records: this is important if you receive royalties.
+11. Right to examine the publisher’s financial records: this is important if you receive royalties.
 This clause normally provides for payments of any expenses occasioned by the audit, and interest on underpayments.
 (I once found $24,000 in unpaid royalties during an audit.)

-12. Provision for the sale of foreseeable subsidiary rights: periodical, database, translation, online, CD-ROM, and perhaps radio, television, syndication, etc. If the market for a certain subsidiary right is not clearly developed (ie, some electronic rights), you needn’t grant those rights or specify payment until later.
+12. Provision for the sale of foreseeable subsidiary rights: periodical, database, translation, online and perhaps radio, television, syndication, etc. If the market for a certain subsidiary right is not clearly developed (ie, some electronic rights), you needn’t grant those rights or specify payment until later.
 It’s best to specifically reserve such rights to yourself in the contract.

 13. Reservation to the author of all rights not specifically conveyed to the publisher.
 If this clause is not included, the publisher may (probably will) attempt to expand the scope of the rights granted whenever an opportunity to do so arises.

-14. Right to approve licenses: You may want to try to get the right to approve all licenses, deals with affiliates, subsidiaries, etc. Otherwise a large media corporation may sell a license to use your work for an unreasonably cheap price to another division of the same corporation, when a sale of that license to an outside entity might yield you more money.
+14. Right to approve licenses: You may want to try to get the right to approve all licenses, deals with affiliates, subsidiaries, etc. Otherwise, a large media corporation may sell a license to use your work for an unreasonably cheap price to another division of the same corporation when a sale of that license to an outside entity might yield you more money.

-15. Limitations of author’s liability in case of lawsuit: you must limit your exposure to financial loss if you and/or the publisher are sued.
+15. Limitations of author’s liability in case of a lawsuit: you must limit your exposure to financial loss if you and/or the publisher are sued.
 Suggested limitations: that the subject of litigation must be your work only (not an editor’s addition, deletion or modification); and that your liability to the publisher and/or the publishers’ lawyers shall not exceed monies received by you under the book’s contract.